toasterparty/prime-practice-world/README.md

 ## Features

-- Everything is accesible in one large room without the use of cheats, menus, resets, etc.
+- Everything is accessible in one large room without the use of cheats, menus, resets, etc.
 - 10 detailed courses to lean and practice nearly every variation of every movement technique
 - Custom Scan Points provide trick descriptions and tips
 - Bunny-hop track with on-screen stopwatch